 DDA works closely with the Behavioral Health Administration (BHA) to prevent duplication of BHO/State Plan BH Services.
 DSHS's expectation is that any DDA eligible individual who meets the BHA access to care and medical necessity standards will receive behavioral health services through Behavioral Health Organizations (BHOs) or Prepaid Inpatient Health Plans (PIHP).
-Individuals that do not meet access to care or medical necessity standards for the service type may be served under the behavioral health stabilization services.
+Individuals that do not meet access to care or medical necessity standards for the service type may be served under the crisis prevention and intervention contracts.